wp-plugins/nextgen-gallery-optimizer/readme.txt

 This version uses WordPress's native get_shortcode_regex() function for EXACT shortcode matching, ensuring scripts and styles don't load unexpectedly unless the FULL shortcode is present.
 If WordPress doesn't detect a shortcode, neither do we!

-Also, this update introduces the new NextGEN Gallery Optimizer *Premium* version, which adds support for ALL TEN of NextGen’s shortcodes, support for the [show as slideshow] link, the removal of NextGEN’s version number comment and more.
+Also, this update introduces the new NextGEN Gallery Optimizer *Premium* version, which adds support for ALL TEN of NextGen's shortcodes, support for the [show as slideshow] link, the removal of NextGEN's version number comment and more.

 = NEW in Version 1.0.4: =